acemod/ACE3/docs/wiki/framework/arsenal-framework.md

 ## 3. Config entries

-ACE arsenal has 2 new config entries for items:
+ACE Arsenal has 2 new config entries for items:

 - `ace_arsenal_hide`: `0`(shown) or `1` (hidden), used to hide items from ACE Arsenal.
-- `ace_arsenal_uniqueBase`: Classname of the item that ACE Arsenal will replace it with when saving a loadout.
+- `ace_arsenal_uniqueBase`: Class name of the item that ACE Arsenal will replace it with when saving a loadout.

 Both of them are optional.